(PHS - click to enlarge)

 Old Payette photos

-Payette high school, pre-fire, when it had a full 3rd floor
+Payette High School, pre-fire, when it had a full 3rd floor

-Payette high school, before the gym was added
+Payette High School, before the gym was added

-Eastside elementary school, now gone
+East Side elementary school, now gone

 the old Town Hall